max-torch/TTSCards/README.md

 # TTSCards

- An application that converts Tabletop Simulator saved objects to printable pdf files
+An application that converts cards in Tabletop Simulator into printable pdf files

-# Creating the Binary
+## Creating the Release Files

 1. Install [PyInstaller](https://www.pyinstaller.org/)
 2. Run `pyinstaller tkinter_gui.py`
-3. The binary will be in the `dist` folder
+3. The release files will be in the `dist` folder
-4. Run the binary
-5. Repeat for each OS you wish to release on
+4. Repeat for each OS you wish to release on